Browse Law Schools by State

 The Rising Star

-A newer school that has stunned the legal academy by consistently posting top-tier pass rates, often outperforming Vanderbilt in the Tennessee bar exam statistics.
+A newer school (founded 2011) that has stunned the legal academy by consistently posting top-tier pass rates, often outperforming Vanderbilt in Tennessee bar exam statistics.
+Belmont's secret: a curriculum designed from scratch with bar preparation baked into every course, not bolted on as an afterthought.

 University of Virginia School of Law